-Ambode sack 3 commissioners in a major cabinet
+Ambode sack 3 commissioners in a major cabinet reshuffle

 Lagos State Governor, Mr. Akinwunmi Ambode on Thursday sacked 3 commissioners in a major cabinet reshuffle.